mui/pigment-css/README.md

 `;
 ```

-The `globalCss` function should to be called at the top level of your javascript file, usually from the entry point of the application.
+The `globalCss` function should to be called at the top level of your JavaScript file, usually from the entry point of the application.

 Calling inside a function or a component will not work as expected.
 Also, the extraction of global styles will always take place regardless of conditional rendering.